Skip to Content

 Instructions

-• Preheat oven to 180Cfan and roast the whole almonds for 10 minutes on a baking tray.
-Turn oven down to 160Cfan.
+• Preheat the oven to 200C/180CFan/390F and roast the whole almonds for 10 minutes on a baking tray.
+Remove from the oven and place into a large mixing bowl to cool a little.

 • In a small saucepan add the butter, sugar and honey over medium heat until melted, stir to combine.